 "I believe that I am.
 I believe Thomas is safer aboard the fighter."

 "How can you say that?
 That fighter has a chemical engine.
-It will take Thomas a thousand lifetimes to get anywhere."
+It will take Thomas a dozen lifetimes to get anywhere."

 "Longer," the simulation agreed.
 "But if he is taken aboard this ship, he will surely die.
 When we arrive at the exile colony, Thomas will face a court martial for gross negligence of duty.
 He will be found guilty, and he will be shot."